Sgt. Richard (Dick) J. Postier

 Dick and his sister Virginia in May of 1942

-Dick was the radio operator and waist gunner on the Rum Boogie Crew.
+On December 30, 1941, Dick enlisted in the Air Corps at Ft.
+Snelling, Minnesota.
+He was the radio operator and waist gunner on the B-17 Rum Boogie.
 His radio call numbers were "AWB" on Rum Boogie III #42-30365 (one of five different Rum Boogie's the crew flew on).
-After completing his 25 missions, he returned to the states and taught radio and Morse Code at Sioux Falls, South Dakota.
+After completing 25 missions, he returned to the states and taught radio and Morse Code at Sioux Falls, South Dakota.

 On October 25, 1975, he married Sheila, who currently survives him.
 They were married for 25 years and had